 - Read your local suburban newspaper – stories are always being run about local organisation’s needing assistance.

 - What is their capacity/ need for accepting help from a group of volunteers?
 While most organisations are small, some organisations are large businesses or enterprises in their own right.
 Your company’s IT skills may not be needed in a large organisation that already has its own paid IT support staff.
-Similarly, a small organisation may find it difficult to coordinate a large group of volunteers, because it will mean stepping away from other important duties.
+Similarly, a small organisation may find it difficult to coordinate or manage a large group of volunteers, because it will mean stepping away from other important duties.

 - Visit their website.
 Determine their size and capacity by looking at number of staff and dollar turnover.